Sriwijaya Air Flight 182: Thrust asymmetry

-The investigation eventually stated that the most plausible cause of the delayed activation of the CTSM was due to the low signal value that had been emitted by the spoiler position sensor, specifically on the right side.
+The investigation concluded that the most plausible cause of the delayed activation of the CTSM was due to the low signal value that had been emitted by the spoiler position sensor on the right side.
 This was evidenced by the timing of the authothrottle disengagement, which happened immediately after Captain Afwan commanded a bank angle over 19 degrees, the maximum allowable input for the autopilot.
 Prior to the disengagement, the autopilot made an input of 19 degrees to the right.
 Even though that condition had met all the required criteria for the activation of the CTSM, the autothrottle was still engaged as the signal that the CTSM had been receiving was lower than 2.5 degrees of spoiler deflection, causing it to not activate.
 After Captain Afwan added another bank angle input, which was greater than the allowed autopilot command, the signal sent a spoiler deflection value of greater than 2.5, causing the CTSM to turn on and disengaging the autothrottle.
 This was further proven by the fact that the exact same thing had happened during the 15 March incident.
 On that flight, the pilot also made an input greater than the allowed maximum bank angle that the autopilot could command, causing the CTSM to activate and disconnect the autothrottle.

-The source of the failure, however, could not be pinpointed by investigators as they could not recover the essential components.
+This could not be confirmed by investigators as they could not recover the essential components.
 They suspected that the aircraft might have either suffered an erroneous spoiler sensor, damaged spoiler linkage or improperly rigged sensor.
 Sriwijaya Air stated that they had never rigged the flight spoiler sensor as there was lack of requirement to inspect the sensor and that they had never had a requirement to do so.

+Previous incident

+After a review of the aircraft's QAR (Quick Access Recorders), a system established by Sriwijaya Air to regularly download the content of flight recorders for monitoring purposes, it was discovered that the anomaly had happened to other flights before the crash.
+One flight was particularly noted for its striking similarities.
+On 15 March 2020, captain Afwan commanded a flight during which the left lever moved back, while the right lever stayed in place, creating a thrust asymmetry that pulled the aircraft to the left.
+Fighting to maintain the course, the autopilot turned the yoke to the right and put the aircraft to the maximum allowed bank angle that could be commanded by the autopilot.
+The pilots were initially unaware of the anomaly and the autopilot kept fighting the unwanted turn until it got overpowered by the asymmetric thrust.
+In the 15 March incident, however, both pilots became aware of the situation and successfully recovered the aircraft.
+Despite the seriousness of the incident, neither captain Afwan nor his co-pilot reported the incident to Sriwijaya Air.